Asmoli

 Asmoli is a village in Sambhal district of Uttar Pradesh state, India.
 It belongs to Moradabad Division.
+In 2011, Asmoli had 7.273 inhabitants.
 It is located 32 km west of Moradabad District and 366 km from the state capital of Lucknow.
-Asmoli is surrounded by Sambhal Tehsil towards South, Joya Tehsil towards North, Kundarki Tehsil towards East, Pawansa Tehsil towards South.
-Chandausi, Sambhal, Amroha, Moradabad are the nearby Cities to Asmoli.
+Asmoli is part of Sambhal Tehsil and surrounded by Joya Tehsil towards North, Kundarki Tehsil towards East and Pawansa Tehsil towards South.
+Chandausi, Sambhal, Amroha, Moradabad are the nearby cities to Asmoli.
+The village gives its name to the Asmoli Assembly constituency.